What's something that can be eaten anytime? Pancakes! So we've stacked up a list of the best pancakes in Singapore for you to flip over.

 Pancake Place, 56 Kandahar Street, Singapore 198904

-We hope you get to try these pancakes in Singapore, folks – cuz they’re flipping delicious!
+Batter try these pancakes in Singapore, folks – they’re flipping delicious!